apreus/paris-project-exhibition/_paris-project-exhibition/pci_40.md

 ---
 pid: pci_40
-label: The White Duchess, portrait of the Duchess of Alba by Francisco Goya
+label: portrait of the Duchess of Alba by Francisco Goya
 object_type: contextual-images
 note: 43-50
 word_tag: Duchess of Alba